 By this time, the damage to the brain is very high.
-Dementia now affects almost all aspects of the patient’s life.
+Dementia now affects almost all aspects of the life of the person with dementia.
 The physical changes are severe.
-Patients usually become dependent for all activities.
+They usually become dependent for all activities.
 Their mobility is usually very poor, and they are wheelchair bound or bedridden.
 Their ability and willingness to talk reduces.
 Their health gets worse on multiple fronts.

 - Their speech becomes very difficult to understand.
 They may stop speaking.

 - Movements become clumsy and uncoordinated.
 Hand control may be very poor.